 | RS version | Clubsport only | GT2 RS (620 hp) |

-The 997 GT2 is the more capable car by every objective measure.
+The 911 GT2 is the more capable car by every objective measure.
 The 996 GT2 is the more raw, unfiltered experience.
-Both are rear-wheel-drive, manual-only, twin-turbo 911s with a dangerous reputation.
+Both are rear-wheel-drive, manual-only, twin-turbo 911s where managing traction is entirely the driver’s responsibility.

 On the Road and Track

 On track, the combination of rear-wheel drive, 530 hp, and a relatively short wheelbase means the car rotates quickly under power.
 Corner exit requires progressive throttle application.
+Without traction aids, every input matters at the limit.
+With stability control disabled, the 911 GT2 is as raw as the 996.
+With stability control off, corner exit demands full attention.
 The optional PCCB brakes handle repeated hard stops without fade, which is a genuine improvement over the 996 GT2's standard iron brakes.

 The GT2 RS amplifies everything.
+Traction from the rear tires is the limiting factor on exit.
+Managing traction at the limit requires experience.
+Most incidents happen not from lack of traction but from abrupt throttle inputs.
 The extra 90 hp and reduced weight make it noticeably more violent on corner exit.
-The stiffer suspension and revised aero keep the car more planted at high speeds, but the rear end is even more willing to rotate under power.
+The lower weight, stiffer suspension, and revised aero keep the car more planted at high speeds, but the rear end is even more willing to rotate under power.

 Maintenance and Known Issues